Current Electricity

 Question 24 of 117

-25. Mention the 3 types of resistors?
+25. Mention the SI UNIT of resistance

 Question 25 of 117